Differentially Private Continual Release of Histograms and Related Queries: Histogram Queries Parameterized in Maximum Query Output

-The important observation from this game is that there is only one interval, i.e., only one time step for $H$, where the adversary outputs two values, and in all other time step it outputs only one value.
-Thus the adversarial process that models the interaction between the partitioning algorithm and $H$ fulfills the condition of the adaptive continual release model.
-As we assume that $H$ is $(\epsilon/2,\delta/e^{\epsilon/2})$-differentially private in that model it follows that for all possible neighboring input streams $x$ and $y$ for $\Pi_{H,Adv(x,y)}$ and all possible sides $L$ and $R$ it holds that
+The important observation from this game is that there is only one interval, i.e., only one time step for $H$, where the adversary outputs two values, and in all other time steps it outputs only one value.
+Also, at the challenge time step where it sends two values $c^x$ and $c^y$, these values differ by at most 1.
+Thus the adversarial process that models the interaction between the partitioning mechanism and $H$ fulfills the condition of the adaptive continual release model.
+As we assume that $H$ is $\epsilon/3$-differentially private in that model it follows that for all possible neighboring input streams $x$ and $y$ for $\Pi_{H,Adv(x,y)}$ and all possible sides $L$ and $R$ it holds that